-African sprinters ready to end America dominance
+African 'shift' poses threat to US sprint dominance

 "Knowing the story about what happened leading up to the two NCAAs, and then what I did, it was a special time."

-Fahnbulleh has yet to visit Liberia but says he has had contact with President George Weah and his son Timothy, who now represents the United States as a footballer.
+Fahnbulleh has yet to visit Liberia but says he has had contact with President George Weah and Weah's son Timothy, who now represents the United States as a footballer.

-The Tokyo Olympics were Fahnbulleh's first trip outside of the USA and his appearance there prompted recognition from President Weah.
+The Tokyo Olympics represented Fahnbulleh's first trip outside the US, and his appearance there prompted recognition from President Weah, who has switched from his highly successful career in football to serve in politics.

-"He reached out to my coach, trying to plan something, but there was just so much buzz that I just wanted to go back home afterwards," he said.
+"He reached out to my coach, trying to plan something, but there was just so much buzz that I just wanted to go back home afterwards," Fahnbulleh said.

 "But I talk to Tim a lot.
 So whenever Tim goes, I'll probably go over there as well.
 Tim is cool.
-If we had a (successful) soccer team, I believe Tim would play for (Liberia) as well but each person does what's best for them and their own life.
+If we had a [successful] soccer team, I believe Tim would play for [Liberia] as well, but each person does what's best for them and their own life.

 "I'm waiting on time off from my mum's side so she can come with me.
 She is a hospice nurse so she doesn't really get that much time off.
 When she has time off, then I will go."